One flower market.

 -Kirkus Reviews

 From the opening pages, Stone proves herself a master of the concise yet deep character sketch…The reader isn’t just introduced to the Blue Iris Flower Market, they’re drawn to its very essence.
-Disarmingly honest and intricately revealing, The Blue Iris is a study of life’s fragile beauty, the complexities of human connections, and the resilience required to thrive amidst the unpredictable elements of existence.
+Disarmingly honest and intricately revealing.

 – D. Donovan, Senior Reviewer, Midwest Book Review